kirbyware/.github/profile/README.md

 # About

-We provides technology services, software, and solutions focused on helping businesses and teams exploit the power of today's transformational technologies
+We provide services, software, and solutions to help organizations execute thier strategic objectives by exploiting the power of today's transformational technologies.

 Owner: [Mark Kirby](https://www.kirbymark.dev/about)